tsai-jiewen/psykit-learn/content/post/2021-07-16-cog-models.md

 ---
-title: The Handbook of Cognition and Assessment
+title: 'The Handbook of Cognition and Assessment'
 author: JW Tsai
 date: '2021-07-16'
 slug: